varnish/Varnish-Book/varnish_book.rst

    There are alternatives for the *deliver* terminating action.
    One alternative occurs when the server replies with a HTTP 304 response code.
+   The other alternative handles all other responses from the server.

-   This server response happens when the requested object has not been modified since the timestamp in the ``If-Modified-Since`` HTTP header.
+   304 responses happen when the requested object has not been modified since the timestamp ``If-Modified-Since`` in the HTTP header.
+   If the request hits a non fresh object (see `Figure 2 <#figures-2>`_), Varnish adds the ``If-Modified-Since`` header with the value of ``t_origin` to the request and sends it to the backend.

    304 responses do not contain a message-body, thus, Varnish tries to *steal* the body from cache, merge it with the header response and deliver it.
-   This process also updates the attributes of the cached object.
+   This process updates the attributes of the cached object.
-   The *other* *deliver* alternative handles all other responses from the server.

    Typical tasks performed in ``vcl_backend_fetch`` or ``vcl_backend_response`` include: